 Sometimes I just love to listen to music, sit back, relax, and look out of the window.
-Enjoying the world around and the moment you can help you to be more mindful.
-Using this time to get some well deserved relaxation is all important too.
-Catching up on your sleep and saving up your energy for when you arrive at your destination is valuable use of this time, especially if you’re travelling long distances or backpacking for many weeks at a time!
+Enjoying the world around you and the moment can help you to be more mindful.
+Using this time to get some well-deserved relaxation is important too.
+Catching up on your sleep and saving up your energy for when you arrive at your destination is a valuable use of this time, especially if you’re traveling long distances or backpacking for many weeks at a time!

-People watching is easily one of my favourite hobbies, and no better place for it than out in the world at places where people gather.
+People-watching is easily one of my favorite hobbies and no better place for it than out in the world at places where people gather.
 Taking public transport especially is a really great way to just take a closer look at the human subject.
 Notice all the people all around you.
 Be in the moment.
 Watch their interactions, their idiosyncrasies, their habits.
-Look outside and see the landscape, the architecture, the animals, the sky.
+Look outside and see the landscape, the architecture, the animals, and the sky.
 Take it all in and observe.
 Really look at your surroundings.
-There’s interesting things all around you.
+There are interesting things all around you.

 Do something creative!
 Knit, crochet, stitch (just be careful not to poke your eye out with the needle!).
 Use your imagination.

 Run, cycle or walk to work (or row if you live by water).
 Exercising on the way to work is a great way to clear your head and relax before the office and to have a wind down before you get home.
 I know when I’ve cycled to work I really feel the benefits.